mindersec/minder/README.md

 * **Repo configuration and security:** Simplify configuration and management of security settings and policies across repos.
 * **Proactive security enforcement:** Continuously enforce best practice security configurations by setting granular policies to alert only or auto-remediate.
 * **Artifact attestation:** Continuously verify that packages are signed to ensure they’re tamper-proof, using the open source project Sigstore.
 * **Dependency management:** Manage dependency security posture by helping developers make better choices and enforcing controls.
-Minder is integrated with [Trusty by Stacklok](https://trustypkg.dev) to enable policy-driven dependency management based on the risk level of dependencies.
+Minder is integrated with [OSV](https://osv.dev/) and [Trusty](https://trustypkg.dev) to enable policy-driven dependency management based on the risk level of dependencies.

-## Minder Cloud
+## Public Instance

-Stacklok, the company behind Minder, provides a [free-to-use SaaS version of Minder](https://cloud.stacklok.com/) that includes a UI (for public repositories only).
-You can access Minder Cloud documentation [here](https://docs.stacklok.com/minder).
+Stacklok, a company supporting Minder, provides a free-to-use SaaS version of Minder at api.stacklok.com.
+This instance is available for public repositories only.

-Note that it's not possible to register private repositories.
-If you'd like to use Minder with private repositories, feel free to [contact us](mailto:hello@stacklok.com)!
-We'd be thrilled to help you out.

 ---
 # Getting Started (< 1 minute)